MenuToggle Menu

 Editing Components

 Editing a main component is similar to editing a scene.
-You can create, modify, and delete layers, variables, triggers, and responses in the component.
+You can create, modify, and delete the component's layers, variables, triggers, and responses.
 The changes you would make are applied to all instances of the component.

-You can return to the scene by clicking on the ← arrow button in the top left corner or you can go to any scene by clicking on a scene in the Scene panel.
+Once you have finished editing the component, you can return to the scene by clicking on the "Done" button or by clicking on the left arrow button (←) located in the top left corner of the screen.
+Alternatively, you can navigate to any scene by clicking on a scene in the panel.

-In ProtoPie, modifying sublayer properties of a component instance is a breeze.
+In ProtoPie, modifying the sublayer properties of a component instance is a breeze.
 Here's how it works:

-• Keep changes intact: Even if you make modifications to the main component, the overridden properties in the instance will remain unchanged.
+- Keep changes intact: Even if you modify the main component, the overridden properties in the instance will remain unchanged.
 This means you can freely experiment and iterate without worrying about losing your customizations.

-• Reset with a click: Need to go back to the original settings?
+- Reset with a click: Need to go back to the original settings?
 No problem!
-Simply right-click on the instance and select "Reset Overrides" from the context menu.
+Right-click on the instance and select "Reset Overrides" from the context menu.
 All overrides will be cleared, and the instance will revert to its original state, mirroring the main component once again.

 Use as Main Component

 You can link an instance of a component with its main component.
-This allows you to edit the main component by editing the instance, without having to be in the component editing mode.
+This allows you to edit the main component by editing the instance without being in the component editing mode.

 Variable Overrides

 It's possible to override the initial values of variables.
 You can do so by enabling the "Make Overridable" option in the variable in the main component.
-Once enabled, you can override the value of the variable in the property panel of the component instance.
+After enabling, you can modify the variable value in the property panel of the component instance.

 Detach Component Instance

 Detaching breaks the connection with the component and turns the instance into a container.
 You can do this either from the property panel or the context menu.
-Ensure that you have enabled the feature in Labs prior to use.
+Ensure that you have enabled the feature in Labs before use.

 Detach component from the context menu